JRauch02/OnlineCheckers/Checkers/README.txt

 RUNNING THE PROJECT (Once above is completed):
 Enter into the project folder

+Open the folder "batFiles" and move both "CheckersServer.bat" and "CheckersClient.bat" into the root directory of the project (up one level in the directory).

 Ensure that the following two files: "mysql-connector-java-5.1.40-bin.jar", "ocsf.jar" are in the same directory as the CheckersClient.bat and CheckersServer.bat files.